paulobarchi/paulobarchi.github.io/_pages/about.md

 TL;DR
 ======
+- RD&I in Applied Intelligence at Accenture
 - PhD in Applied Computing at National Institute for Space Research (INPE - Brazil)
-- PhD fellow at Brandeis University
+- Former PhD Research fellow at Brandeis University
-- Mostly interested in machine learning applications and data science
+- Interested in machine learning applications and data science